-Hernias are most common in the abdomen.
-However, they can also appear in the upper thigh, belly button, and groin regions.
-Though the majority of hernias are not immediately life threatening, they will not go away on their own and will require surgical correction to prevent potentially dangerous complications.
+Hernias are most common in the abdomen, but they can also appear in the upper thigh, belly button, and groin areas.
+Most hernias aren’t immediately life-threatening, but they don’t go away on their own.
+Sometimes they can require surgery to prevent potentially dangerous complications.

 Inguinal hernias are the most common type of hernia.
 They make up about 70 percent of all hernias, according to the British Hernia Centre (BHC).
 These hernias occur when the intestines push through a weak spot or tear in the lower abdominal wall, often in the inguinal canal.

-The inguinal canal is found in the groins of both men and women.
-In men, it is the area where the spermatic chord passes from the abdomen to the scrotum.
-This chord holds up the testicles.
-In women, the inguinal canal contains a ligament that helps to hold the uterus in place.
+The inguinal canal is found in your groin.
+In men, it’s the area where the spermatic cord passes from the abdomen to the scrotum.
+This cord holds up the testicles.
+In women, the inguinal canal contains a ligament that helps hold the uterus in place.

-This type of hernia is more common in men than in women.
+This type of hernia is more common in men than women.
 This is because a man’s testicles descend through the inguinal canal shortly after birth, and the canal is supposed to close almost completely behind them.
-Sometimes, the canal does not close properly, leaving a weakened spot prone to hernias.
+Sometimes, the canal doesn’t close properly and leaves a weakened area prone to hernias.

-A hiatal hernia occurs when part of your stomach protrudes up through the diaphragm into the chest.
-The diaphragm is a sheet of muscle that helps you breathe by contracting, drawing air into the lungs.
+A hiatal hernia occurs when part of your stomach protrudes up through the diaphragm into your chest cavity.
+The diaphragm is a sheet of muscle that helps you breathe by contracting and drawing air into the lungs.
 It separates the organs in your abdomen from those in your chest.

-This type of hernia is most common in patients over 50 years old.
-If a child has the condition, it is typically caused by a congenital (birth) defect.
-Hiatal hernias almost always cause gastroesophageal reflux (when the stomach contents leak backward into the esophagus, causing a burning sensation).
+This type of hernia is most common in people over 50 years old.
+If a child has the condition, it’s typically caused by a congenital birth defect.
+Hiatal hernias almost always cause gastroesophageal reflux, which is when the stomach contents leak backward into the esophagus, causing a burning sensation.

-Umbilical hernias occur in babies and children under six months of age if their intestines bulge through the abdominal wall near the bellybutton.
-Parents may notice a bulge in or near their child’s bellybutton, especially when the child is crying.
+Umbilical hernias can occur in children and babies under 6 months old.
+This happens when their intestines bulge through their abdominal wall near their bellybutton.
+You may notice a bulge in or near your child’s bellybutton, especially when they’re crying.

-An umbilical hernia is the only kind that usually goes away on its own, typically by the time the child is one year old.
-If the hernia has not gone away by this point, surgery may be used to correct it.
+An umbilical hernia is the only kind that often goes away on its own as the abdominal wall muscles get stronger, typically by the time the child is 1 years old.
+If the hernia hasn’t gone away by this point, surgery may be used to correct it.

 Common causes of muscle weakness include:

-- failure of the abdominal wall to close properly in the womb (congenital defect)
+- failure of the abdominal wall to close properly in the womb, which is a congenital defect

 - chronic coughing